-Director of National Parks (DNP)
+Director of National Parks

-Is responsible for protecting and conserving biodiversity and other natural, cultural and heritage values of Australian Marine Parks (AMPs).
+(DNP) is responsible for protecting and conserving biodiversity and other natural, cultural and heritage values of Australian Marine Parks (AMPs).
 All activities within AMPs require an authorisation by DNP under the EPBC Act.
 Where activities are planned outside AMPs, but could impact upon values, the DNP should be consulted.

-^{1.} See section 8 of the OEI Act for the definition of offshore infrastructure project.
+See section 8 of the OEI Act for the definition of offshore infrastructure project.

-This guidance highlights for proponents and other interested parties, the key licensing and environmental approval steps and indicative timing to support efficient primary environmental approval processes for offshore infrastructure activities.
+This guidance highlights for proponents and other interested parties, the key licensing and environmental approval steps and indicative timing to support efficient primary environmental approval processes for offshore infrastructure activities undertaken in Australian Commonwealth waters.